Assistant Professor (English)

 Please note: Applications will be reviewed beginning 2 October 2023, but the position will remain open until filled.

 CONDITIONS OF EMPLOYMENT:

 All Civilian Excepted Service/Faculty Positions at USNA are subject to a background investigation.
 The selected candidate will be subject to a security investigation leading to successful completion of a background investigation with a favorable adjudication.
 The selectee's failure to meet this requirement will be grounds for termination.
 Background investigations for non-US Citizens often require up to two years to complete, and for non-US Citizens the background check must be complete before employment can begin.
 More information about the background investigation process can be found at the Academic Dean and Provost’s website here http://www.usna.edu/Academics/Faculty-Information/Background-Investigation-Info.php.

 Education must be accredited by an accrediting institution recognized by the U.S. Department of Education in order for it to be credited towards qualifications.
 Therefore, provide only the attendance and/or degrees from schools accredited by accrediting institutions recognized by the U.S. Department of Education.

-The Department of the Navy provides reasonable accommodation to applicants with disabilities.
+The Department of the Navy provides reasonable accommodations to applicants with disabilities.
 Applicants with disabilities who believe they require reasonable accommodation should contact our Human Resource Office to ensure that the Department of the Navy can consider such requests.
-The decision to grant an accommodation will be made on a case by case basis.
+The decision to grant an accommodation will be made on a case-by-case basis.